cremerlab/hplc-py/docs/source/index.rst

 Development of `hplc-py` occurs on various feature branches which are merged and released upon approval by Griffin.

-Please submit issues and bug reports using the [GitHub issue tracking system](https://github.com/cremerlab/hplc-py/issues).
+Please submit issues and bug reports using the `issue tracker <https://github.com/cremerlab/hplc-py/issues>`_.
 When filing an issue, provide a reproducible example that demonstrates the bug or problem.
 Feature requests can also be made through the issue tracker, though it is up to the discretion of the maintainers what is worth implementing.